jkbanjarey/Gemini_AI_Reseacher/README.md

-Here’s a complete and professional `README.md` page for your **Gemini-Powered Academic Research Assistant** project, based on the uploaded files:

----

 # 📚 Gemini-Powered Academic Research Assistant

 An interactive Streamlit web app that uses **Google's Gemini model** to help researchers find, analyze, and summarize recent academic papers from arXiv based on any query.